7.62x39 vs. 300 Blackout: Intermediate .30 Caliber Cartridges Collide

 - The cartridge case head must be the same as 5.56mm NATO so a bolt change was not needed

-- It had to shoot 30 caliber projectiles and mimic the terminal performance of the 7.62x39
+- It had to fire .30 caliber projectiles and mimic the terminal performance of the 7.62x39

-- The new rifle cartridge needed to be compatible with short barrel rifles (SBR, barrels under 16”) and be completely functional with a suppressor/silencer
+- The new rifle cartridge needed to be compatible with short barrel rifles (aka SBR, which has a barrel lengthunder 16”) and be completely functional with a suppressor/silencer

 - Supersonic and subsonic ammo needed to be available and functional

 Integrating new calibers into the AR-15 platform is nothing new to the shooting community.
-The 6.8 Remington Special Purpose Cartridge (SPC) and 6.5 Grendel are two examples that were mildly successful; however, they both required a new bolt and did not maintain the 30-round capacity requirement.
+The 6.8 Remington Special Purpose Cartridge (SPC) and 6.5 Grendel are two examples that were mildly successful; however, they both required a new bolt, and did not satisfy the 30-round capacity requirement.

-Simply modifying a M4 to fire 7.62x39mm was not an option either as the severe case angle causes multiple chambering issues using standard M4 mags.
+Modifying the M4 to fire 7.62x39mm was not an option, as the cartirdge's severe case angle causes multiple chambering issues using standard M4 mags.
 This is why you see such extreme curvature in AK mags.

-Supersonic ammo, typically firing a 125 grain bullet, will have a muzzle velocity of approximately 2250 fps and have a muzzle energy of around 1404 ft-lbs.
-Industry standards list the effective range of the supersonic 125 grain bullet loadings to be 500 yards.
+Supersonic ammo, typically firing a 125 grain bullet, has a muzzle velocity of approximately 2,250 fps and muzzle energy of around 1,400 ft-lbs.
+Industry standards specify the effective range of the supersonic 125 grain bullet loadings at 500 yards.

-In contrast, subsonic loads will fire a 220 grain bullet and have a muzzle velocity of around 1000 fps and a muzzle energy of 488 ft-lbs with an effective range of 200 yards.
+In contrast, a subsonic load firing 220 grain bullet has a muzzle velocity of around 1,000 fps and a muzzle energy of 490 ft-lbs, with an effective range of 200 yards.

-If you’d like to learn more about how the 300 BLK compares to other calibers, check out 300 Blackout vs 5.56 NATO and 300 Blackout vs 308 Winchester!
+If you’d like to learn more about how the 300 BLK compares to other cartridges, check out 300 Blackout vs 5.56 NATO and 300 Blackout vs 308 Winchester!

 A Brief History of 7.62x39